sharedgithub/myTestRepo/J.md

 * so within interface few things are not mandate to say like if i declare a method  void abc(); then this is legall as it is public and abstract implcitily so no need to say implicit things like if i define a variable int i; then we know it is constant implicity ie public static and final. also the order in which we specify these keyworrd are kind of less important i mean if write public static final is equivalent to public final static

+# multiple parameter methods

 * methods can also take multiple parameter

-  public void jaihanuman(int a, String... abc) this means that the var-arg short for variable argument can take multiple string parameters).
+ 8 public void jaihanuman(int a, String... abc) this means that the var-arg short for variable argument can take multiple string parameters).
 Also note that var-args should always be the last parameter

 # Constructors